washyn/abp-basic-example/readme.md

 ## TODO:
 - Agregar Ejemplo de domain service, test
 - add js and css contributor for boostrap 4 and example for 5 (use rtl)

-  - check if this is RTL
+    - change select2 default options for sleep time when write, and combine with abp tag helper plus options in same version.
-  - change select2 default options for sleep time when write
+    - for bootstrap 5 check if this is RTL

 - Test this in web module after configure abp localizations and test from frontend